Learn all about what is a good price for a flat iron steak. Also our recommendation for ordering flat iron steaks online.

 Overall, I would have to give the win to Kroger as they had the best price.
 The Kroger Flat Iron Steaks comes to the store pre-packaged.
 Since Flat Iron steak are a little tricky to cut I typically find that they come into the store pre-packaged and not cut on site.
 So having a flat iron steak freshly cut in store is not something that is usually factored in.
 But if it was cut on site, you know you got a good butcher to go to.

 Speaking of good butchers are you one?
 If you at least good a good knife and some skills with it, you can get a flat iron steak for around $4 a pound.
 How you ask?
 Buy a top blade roast instead and cut it into flat iron steaks.
-Of course you can find a wonderful video on how to do this via the YouTube.
-Watch below.
+Of course you can find a wonderful videos on YouTube on the subject.
+I haven't tried it myself.
+Actually finding a top blade roast isn't easy around my parts.